Table of Contents

 When using in-rack sprinklers:

-You must install a layer of sprinklers directly below the top tier of stored goods AND at every flue space intersection for maximum coverage!
+Install a sprinkler layer directly under the top tier of storage and at every flue space intersection for maximum protection! π₯

 π Table 20.9.4.4 β Plastics and Rubber Commodities (Explained Simply)

-βΆοΈ Clearances and In-Rack Sprinkler Options for Plastics and Rubber Storage
+βΆοΈ Table Title: Clearances and In-Rack Sprinkler Options for Plastics and Rubber Storage

-This table explains how to manage fire protection for **plastics and rubber goods**, which burn much faster and hotter than normal goods.
+This table explains how to manage fire protection for plastics and rubber goods, which burn much faster and hotter than typical materials.

-π It shows when you must add in-rack sprinklers or adjust your sprinkler design depending on the storage type and height!
+π It shows when you must add in-rack sprinklers or adjust your sprinkler system depending on storage type and height!

 π§Ή Breaking Down Each Row: